Quick summary:

 Hallam says it’s a good idea to include something about your life outside of work.
 “Including your hobbies, passions or interests is a great way to differentiate yourself and make yourself memorable.
 It’s also an opportunity to build rapport with your interviewer, especially if you share common interests,” he adds.

 You may also wish to include a note at the end of your resumé to say that references are available on request.
+This keeps your resumé concise and gives you the flexibility to choose referees that best suit each job application.

 In some parts of the world, it's standard to include a photo on your resume – but that's not the case in Australia.
 You don't need to include a photo on your resumé.
 There may be exceptions in some fields such as acting or modelling, where you might be asked to include a photo.